-- a.
-Landscape planter strip.
-A vegetated landscape planter strip must be provided a minimum of 30 feet in depth adjacent to the right-of-way of all public roads and include the following landscape elements: - i.
-Ground cover.
-The entire landscape planter strip must be vegetated except for approved driveways, walkways, bikeways and screened utility equipment. - ii.
-Street-side trees.
-A minimum of one street tree must be planted for each 25 feet of street frontage.
+Development not based on a master development plan must, as a minimum, provide one street tree for each 25 feet of street frontage.

 The trees may be spaced along the frontage or grouped or clustered to enhance the visual quality of the site.
-(See Design Handbook for examples.)
-The trees must be a minimum two-and-one-half-inch caliper and be at least 12 feet high at the time of planting.
+(See the Design Handbook for examples.)
+The trees must be a minimum two-and-one-half-inch-caliper and be at least 12 feet high at the time of planting.
 The species should be selected from the list of recommended street trees in the Design Handbook.
 Existing large healthy trees must be preserved if practical and will count toward this requirement.

-iii.
 Planter strip.
-Shrubs and flowering perennials must be planted at a minimum of 10 plants per 40 linear feet of street frontage unless existing woodlands are being retained or such planting is inconsistent with the retention of rural landscape features.
+Shrubs and flowering perennials must be planted at a minimum of 15 plants per 40 linear feet of street frontage unless existing woodlands are being retained or such planting is inconsistent with the retention of rural landscape features.
 The plant material should be selected from the list of recommended materials in the Design Handbook.
 The plants must be placed within the planter strip to enhance the visual character of the site and augment natural features and vegetation.
-(See Design Handbook for examples of appropriate treatments.)
+(See the Design Handbook for examples of appropriate treatments.)